Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Aspect Advantages Disadvantages

-Decision making Helps to evaluate the best alternatives and leads to more informed decisions.
-Can be complex and time consuming to identify and evaluate all alternatives.
+Decision-making Helps evaluate the best alternatives and leads to more informed decisions.
+Identifying and evaluating all alternatives can be complex and time-consuming.

 Resource utilization Promotes efficient allocation of resources by identifying the best uses.
 Difficulty in quantifying non-monetary resources and benefits.